-In the Action Matrix that follows identifies the responsible or lead party designated for implementing the action and the approximate timeframe the action should be accomplished.
+The Action Matrix that follows identifies the responsible or lead party designated for implementing the action and the approximate timeframe the action should be accomplished.
 The recommended timeframes are identified as follows:

-- S Short (or near) term Next twelve months (Beginning 2009) - M Midterm (or intermediate): Next Two to Three Years (2010-2012) - L Long term: Three to Five years (2012-2014) - O On-going.
+S - Short (or near) term - Next twelve months (Beginning 2009)

+M - Midterm (or intermediate): Next Two to Three Years (2010-2012)

+L - Long term: Three to Five years (2012-2014)

+O - On-going.
 To be accomplished any time over the next five years.